anivenk25/My_NeoVim_Config/.github/PULL_REQUEST_TEMPLATE/feature.md

 List why the feature is needed

 Speed (If applicable):
-Show the impact on the speed of nvChad
+Show the impact on the speed of Neovim

 Other:
 Anything else relevant goes here